critesjosh/aztec-account-abstraction-workshop/README.md

 # Deploy the Counter contract with access control

+⚠️ The `master` branch should work, but the other branches are outdated.
+Some of the details in this README may be out of date as well.
+This repo was originally created for a workshop at Devconnect 2023.

 Additional notes in the hackmd [here](https://hackmd.io/WyJlswYJTEmWFjEolGNiww).

 The `master` branch is the third step, most complete branch of the workshop.